Liriodendron tulipifera

 Liriodendron tulipifera—known as the tulip tree, (Note: Another tree with this common name is the saucer magnolia, Magnolia × soulangeana) American tulip tree, tulipwood, tuliptree, tulip poplar, whitewood, fiddletree, lynn-tree, hickory-poplar, and yellow-poplar—is the North American representative of the two-species genus Liriodendron (the other member is Liriodendron chinense).
 It is native to eastern North America from Southern Ontario and possibly southern Quebec west to Illinois, and east to southwestern Massachusetts, then south to central Florida and Louisiana.

 The tulip tree is the tallest tree of the Nearctic temperate deciduous forest.
 It can grow to more than 50 m in virgin cove forests of the Appalachian Mountains, often with no limbs until it reaches 25–30 m in height, making it a very valuable timber tree.

 This species is also fast-growing, without the common problems of weak wood strength and short lifespan often seen in fast-growing species.
-In 2024 the unusual combination of rapid growth with strong wood was explained.
-No longer called hardwood, tulip tree lumber is now called "midwood," a term created expressly for this wood.
+In 2024, researchers from the University of Cambridge explained the anatomical factors and evolutionary history behind its unusual combination of rapid growth and strong wood.
+The researchers proposed to call tulip tree lumber "midwood," a new category of wood distinct from hardwood and softwood.

 The tulip tree is the state tree of Indiana, Kentucky, and Tennessee.